Talladega Superspeedway: Don Naman era, slow expansion

 The track's second season oversaw decreasing attendance and increased disdain over the quality of racing at the track.
 The 1970 Alabama 500 saw a decrease of over 10,000 people from the 1969 Talladega 500, with NASCAR officials stating the attendance was "disappointing".
 In June, reporters stated that AIMS had covered up several parts of grandstands with tarp due to a lack of spectators during races.
 A series of races held at AIMS in July were described by Anniston Star writer Tommy Hornsby as "a complete flop".
 In October 1970, AIMS appointed Don Naman, promoter of the Tennessee-based Smoky Mountain Speedway, as the track's first general manager.
 Within the first month, Naman announced an improvement project that aimed to remove track surface bumps along with renovating press boxes and the track's control tower.
 As part of the project, the track surface was resurfaced by using a mixture that acted as a sealant.
 The first race under Naman's tenure saw increased attendance, with 63,500 attending despite heavy doubt placed onto the track, leading to hopes of later races having more attending per race.
-Within 1972, attendance had rose with Naman stated hopes of building new grandstands; the track also had a better reputation in local Alabama media.
-The next year, attendance had rose to such a point to where one Anniston Star reporter had described AIMS' future as "all sunshine".
+Within 1972, attendance had risen with Naman stated hopes of building new grandstands; the track also had a better reputation in local Alabama media.
+The next year, attendance had risen to such a point to where one Anniston Star reporter had described AIMS' future as "all sunshine".

 Expansions and renovations remained at a slow pace throughout Naman's tenure.
 In 1975, AIMS officials announced renovations worth over $200,000; among said renovations was the addition of a new press box on the track's frontstretch that costed around $150,000, additional loudspeakers, and additional spectator gates.
 Further renovations to paddock areas were announced in 1977, along with the addition of a new 2,200-seat grandstand.
 A second repave was also announced in 1979 due to heavy rain.
 That same year, Naman stated that officials hoped to expand to accommodate at least 150,000 fans by 1990.
 The next year, a new, $80,000 scoring stand was added that accommodated around 100 people.
 In 1985, $200,000 worth of renovations were made to the track's garage area and parts of the grandstands.
 A new, 2,500-seat tower, the Anniston Tower, was constructed in 1986 and completed the following year, increasing the grandstand capacity of AIMS to 72,000.
 In November 1986, talks of annexing AIMS into the city of Talladega was proposed by Talladega mayor Larry Barton in order to pay off a $1 million deficit; however, annexation talks died down by early next year.